Saint Cloud 5/2 90

 tomorrow – He clenched his teeth – He was near the post office

-The clock in the tower of Our Savior’s Church Commentary.
-Institution showed
+The clock in the tower of Our Savior’s Church showed

 6 – It was her habit to walk there then –